WallStCrash/WallStCrash/README.md

-- 👋 Hi, I’m @WallStCrash.
+- Hi, I’m @WallStCrash.

-- 👀 I'm interested in a few languages for different purposes.
-After struggling on a C++ Module at university, I only got into progamming later, via self-learning VBA, R and MySQL for work purposes.
-My main interests are financial markets research and statistical data analysis.

-- 🌱 I’m currently learning Python, focusing on excel task automation.
+- I am interested in a few topics when it comes to programming.

+- Primarily interested in statistical and geographical data analysis, machine learning, and in particular how these may help improve aspects of quantitative financial research.

+- General interest in non-related field of ethical hacking.

 <!---
 WallStCrash/WallStCrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.